mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==

+= 3.6.1 September 27, 2021 =
+* Bugfix: deselect previously-selected items when adding print materials to a project (to avoid accidentally manipulating them etc)

 = 3.6.0 September 15, 2021 =
 * Feature: introduce shortcode `[pmb_print_page_url]` for just returning the URL of the print page (for advanced integration of print buttons)